At a set time, an unnamed angel alerted Joseph to the fact that his future bride, Mary, was indeed the prophesied mother of the Redeemer.

 Entering into a unique relationship with Abraham, God made four unconditional promises—including the Messianic hope—that through his descendants all families of the earth would be blessed (Gen. 12:1-3).

 Miraculously, when Abraham was a hundred, his wife Sarah gave birth to Isaac.
 God said,

 “you shall call his name Isaac; I will establish My covenant with him for an everlasting covenant, and with his descendants [seed] after him” (Gen.17:19).

 God restated His covenant to Isaac promising, “in your seed all the nations of the earth shall be blessed” (Gen. 26:3).
 Before Isaac’s wife, Rebekah, gave birth to twins, God revealed His sovereign choice of covenantal successor.
 It would not be the elder Esau, but the younger twin Jacob (Gen. 25:23).

 Some 600 years later, God chose King David as the progenitor of the line through whom the Messiah would enter the world.
-As yesterday’s post revealed, Mary, the earthly mother of Jesus, descended through the Davidic Dynasty.
+Did you know that Mary, the earthly mother of Jesus, was also a descendant of the Davidic Dynasty?
+(Lk.
+1:26-28).

 Nothing was left to chance or last minute improvisation in God’s plan for man’s redemption.
 Jesus’ entrance into the world was established in the foreknowledge of God who orders all things according to His sovereign will.
 God’s unfolding plan meticulously progressed over the course of four millennia.